rhasspy/rhasspy/docs/intent-recognition.md

 ## Fuzzywuzzy

-Finds the closest matching intent by using the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the text and the all of the [training sentences](training.md#sentencesini) you provided.
+Finds the closest matching intent by using the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the text and all of the [training sentences](training.md#sentencesini) you provided.
 Works best when you have a small number of sentences (dozens to hundreds) and need some resiliency to spelling errors (i.e., from text chat).

 Add to your [profile](profiles.md):